alhajee/ckan/doc/maintaining/authorization.rst

 Extensions
 ----------

-CKAN extensions can implement custom authorization rules by overriding the authorization functions that CKAN uses.
+FMLD extensions can implement custom authorization rules by overriding the authorization functions that FMLD uses.
 This is done by implementing the :py:class:`~ckan.plugins.interfaces.IAuthFunctions` plugin interface.

 Dataset visibility is determined by permission labels stored in the